mckulpa/kubernetes-backend-demo/kubernetes/step10/EXERCISE.md

     popeye

 See what can be improved.
 This directory contains all the Popeye suggestions implemented.
+See what has changed with below command:

-    diff -U 20 -x '*.md' ../step8 . | bat --language=diff
+    diff -r -U 20 -x '*.md' ../step8 . | bat --language=diff

 Verify everything is still working